-While teaching, a faculty member is expected to be engaged in all of the professional responsibilities of a full-time faculty member.
+Full-time faculty members who are teaching during the summer are expected to fulfill the professional responsibilities of a full-time faculty member.

-Tenure-eligible faculty members (i.e., during provisional appointment) should be dissuaded from teaching during the summer sessions.
+Tenure-eligible faculty members (i.e., during provisional appointment) should be dissuaded from teaching during the summer sessions, but may be permitted to do so upon recommendation and justification from the School Director, and with the approval of the Sr. Associate Dean for Academic Affairs.
 All questions regarding compensation should be referred to the School Director.

 Approved: Academic Council April 1, 2002